 ■ Stage Management

 We will select two stage manager interns.
 These interns work closely with our equity stage manager on the mainstage production and will be eligible to receive EMC points.
 Stage manager interns will also serve as assistant stage managers on our Theatre for Young Audience shows.
 These interns will also stage manage one of the education programs.
-Housing is not available for this internship.
+Housing may be available for this internship.

 We will select 2 costumes/wardrobe interns.
 These interns will assist the costume designer and the wardrobe shop supervisor with designing, pulling, measuring, building, altering and maintaining costumes for all of our shows.
 The costume/ wardrobe interns will also have some run crew responsibilities.
 These interns must have experience in costume shop stitching as well as costume construction.
 Housing may be available for this internship.